30 Amp Plasma Cutter Settings: Thickness, Speed, and Cut Quality Guide

 Jump into our Plasma Cutter 30 Amp Thickness Guide to uncover exact settings for clean cuts—and the crucial tweaks you can’t afford to miss.

-You’re choosing a 30 amp plasma cutter to balance portability with precise cuts, but output and setup define your results.
-Expect clean severance on mild steel from 20 ga (0.032 in) to 1/4 in, with best quality to 3/16 in.
-Keep air at 55–60 psi and match tip size, amperage, and travel speed to thickness.
-Aluminum often needs roughly double the amperage.
-If kerf, edge dross, or warping appears, your next adjustments matter.
+A 30 amp plasma cutter hits a sweet spot between portability and precise cuts, but your output and setup make all the difference.
+You can expect clean severance on mild steel from 20 ga (0.032 in) up to 1/4 in, with the best quality around 3/16 in.
+Keep your air at 55–60 psi, and match tip size, amperage, and travel speed to the material thickness.
+Aluminum usually needs about double the amperage.
+If you start seeing kerf issues, edge dross, or warping, the adjustments below will get you back on track.

 Power and Voltage Basics for 30 Amp Plasma Cutting